Registration Details for AEPA

 While you are registering for the test, you will be asked questions on your earlier teaching experience, on whether you have completed the minimum teaching requirements, the name of the institute where you have completed your educator preparatory program, the name of any community college where you are enrolled and your current status in those programs, etc. You must keep all this information handy before you begin the actual AEPA registration process.
 Also, you must go through the testing rules and requirements at www.aepa.nesinc.com/AZ15_compliance.asp.

 - Step 7: Register for the AEPA test

 To register for the paper-based AEPA test, you may click on this link - https://reg3.nesinc.com/MyAccountAZ/SignOn.aspx.
 To register for the computer-based test, you may click on https://reg3.nesinc.com/MyAccountAZ/SignOn.aspx.

-In conclusion, we hope this article has given you a clear road-map on how to go about the complicated AEPA registration process.
-For more details, you may go over the AEPA website -www.aepa.nesinc.com
+In conclusion, we hope this article has given you a clear road-map on how to go about the complicated process of registration.
+For more details, you may go over to the AEPA website -www.aepa.nesinc.com